How to spend 48 hours in Prague

 According to my guide, this place is where you take your wife for a romantic dinner.
 The dark beams and cosy nooks sure breathe romance to me and so does the traditional soup, though not particularly the sauerkraut soup (which was particularly tasty, if not very romantic).

 Your second day in Prague

 Just like Vienna, Budapest and Turin, Prague is famous for its coffee culture.
 So please, ignore all the international coffee chains you’ll encounter and have coffee in style.
 Coffee at Café Louvre will take you back to Old World Europe, with pink arched ceilings, a fin de siecle vibe and grand and yummy looking cakes on offer.
 You’ll be half expecting Franz Kafka and Albert Einstein to wander through the door and you’re right to think so, as these gents frequented Café Louvre regularly.
 And apparently, the staff wasn’t too impressed by ‘gloomy and weird’ Mr. Kafka (and that was before he turned into a cockroach, presumably).

 Funky art and architecture in New Town

-Even though the old part of Prague is s alluring, I challenge you to have a look at the new town as well, as spreading from Wenceslas Square to underground station Karlovo náměstí the most cutting-edge architecture and art in Prague can be found.
+Even though the old part of Prague is s alluring, I challenge you to have a look at the new town as well during your weekend in Prague, as spreading from Wenceslas Square to underground station Karlovo náměstí the most cutting-edge architecture and art in Prague can be found.
 Most famous is The Dancing House, designed by Frank Gehry, close by the water.